shaileshbarde1977/spring-data-cassandra/readme.md

  - [Spring Data Cassandra](cassandra)

 Spring Cassandra Cql gives ability to use CqlTemplate and makes operations based in CQL.
-Spring Data Cassandra gives ability to use Spring Data to convert ResultSet in to entities.
+Spring Data Cassandra gives ability to use CassandraTemplate and CassandraRepository based on Spring Data capabilities.

 Building
 --------